Did One Character Completely Alter the Stranger Things Season 3 Ending? People Seem Convinced

 By season’s end, we watch the monster claim Billy’s life, and the Hawkins Gazette reports that Hopper is also a goner.

-As the glowing red final credits start rolled in, online, people were having fun with the idea that the song could have cost us these two characters’ lives.
+As the glowing red final credits rolled in, online, people were having fun with the idea that the song could have cost us these two characters’ lives.

 For those of us who, like Erica, wanted to keep this mission moving, how game-changing was this song?
 All together, Suzie’s stalling appears to have taken a grand total of three minutes, so it’s hard to say.